 1. It improves performance.

-When employees hear appreciation on a regular basis, immediately after they do a job well, they understand what they’re doing right and are invigorated to keep it up.
+When employees hear appreciation regularly, especially right after they do a job well, they understand what they’re doing right and invigorated to keep it up.

 2. It’s what young workers expect.

-Saying “thank you” is FREE, no catch!
-A little goes a long way when you share on-the-spot recognition with small gifts of appreciation such as gift certificates, flowers or a lunch out.
+Saying “thank you” is FREE!
+No catch!
+A little goes a long way when you share on-the-spot recognition with small gifts of appreciation such as thank you notes, gift certificates, flowers or lunch.

-Timely, meaningful tokens of appreciation are a far better use of your organization’s employee-recognition funds than a big year-end bonus that’s forgotten within weeks.
+Timely, meaningful appreciation gestures and gifts are a far better use of your organization’s employee recognition funds than a big year-end bonus.

-Employee recognition is finally getting the recognition it deserves for improving workplace culture, employee happiness and the bottom line.
-But just because recognition is finally being taken seriously in the workplace doesn’t mean it needs to be complicated to undertake.
-Far from it!
+Employee recognition is finally being acknowledged for how it improves workplace culture, employee happiness, and the bottom line.
+However, just because recognition is now taken more seriously doesn’t mean it needs to be complicated.
+Just the opposite.

-On-the-spot recognition harnesses a natural impulse that is often repressed in the workplace: Gratitude.
-When managers and other workplace leaders share their gratitude, the good feelings of appreciation grow and spread among employees.
-It really is that simple!
+On-the-spot recognition harnesses a natural impulse that is often repressed in the workplace: gratitude.
+When managers and other workplace leaders share gratitude, good feelings of appreciation grow and spread among employees.
+Simple, yet powerful.

 Take it from Victor Lipman, retired Fortune 500 executive.
-On-the-spot recognition is what employees want, he writes in the Forbes article, “Employee Recognition: Cost-Free to Provide, Costly to Neglect.”
+On-the-spot recognition is what employees want, he writes in an always-relevant Forbes article, “Employee Recognition: Cost-Free to Provide, Costly to Neglect.”

 “If I learned anything in decades in business, it’s that the kind of recognition employees really appreciate in the trenches, in the day-to-day grind,” he writes, “is a pat on the back from their manager.
 It’s being told they’re doing a good job.
 It’s a heartfelt thank you for a tough project well done.
 Sincere appreciation sincerely expressed.”

-For more great tips and insights into building a vibrant culture of workplace gratitude, engagement and appreciation, be sure to download our free downloadable Gratitude Guide today!
+For more great tips and insights into building a vibrant culture of workplace gratitude, engagement and appreciation, download our free Gratitude Guide today!